ErwanPel/Backend_Movies_Typescript/README.md

 </br>

-Backend development uses TypeScript with Node.js and Express.js / MongoDB servers for database management (mongoose package).
-This server uses 18 routes to perform the above tasks.

 </br>
 This project uses the Movies API of bootcamp "Le Reacteur" and requires an API key to obtain the movies.